-Such notice to shall be posted by the applicant, at its expense, not less than ten (10) days prior to such hearing, and shall remove be removed the notice three days after the appropriate board takes final action regarding the application.
+Such notice shall be posted by the applicant, at its expense, not less than ten (10) days prior to such hearing, and shall be removed the notice three days after the appropriate board takes final action regarding the application.

-- (4) A posted notice shall contain the requested use change in laymen's language as in subsection (3) of this section.
-Posted notice shall be of standard size in standard colors, approved by town manager before erection. - (5) All applications for rezoning must be made and presented by the fee title owner or owners of the property sought to be rezoned or by a tenant or attorney for the owner with the owner's written approval. - (6) Applications for variances, conditional uses and special exceptions shall follow, substantially, the same procedure as applications for zoning changes. - (7) A copy of each variance, special exceptions exception, conditional uses site plan approval, or zoning change and ordinance affecting change in this chapter shall be sent to each member of illed with the planning and zoning board by the town manager after the commission grants it.
-All variances granted by the town commission shall be kept in a journal kept for such purpose Clerk.
+- (4) A posted noticeAll notices shall contain the requested use changezoning approval including a description of the proposed development in laymen's language as in accord with subsection (3) of this section. (i.e. "Variance to allow a setback of 5 feet from the north side where 10 feet is required for a three story multifamily building at 89xx Harding Avenue").
+Posted notice shall be of standard size in standard colors, approved by town manager before erection. - (5) All applications for rezoning must be made and presented by the fee title owner or owners of the property sought to be rezoned or by a tenant or attorney for the owner with the owner's written approval. - (6) Applications for variances, conditional uses and special exceptions shall follow, substantially, the same procedure as applications for zoning changes.

+- (7) A copy of each variance, special exception, conditional use, site plan approval, or zoning change and ordinance affecting change in this chapter shall be filed with the Clerk. - (8) Compliance with conditions placed on any development approvals shall be due prior to the issuance of any type of Certificate of Occupancy, including a Temporary Certificate of Occupancy, unless some other date or milestone is expressly identified in the development approval.